euroledger/capena/README.md

     PositiveFeedbackPercent:
     RegistrationDate:

+# utils Until() function

+Both Etsy and Ebay use the utils.until() function to avoid race conditions.
+This is just a function that polls for a certain boolean expression to be satisfied before it releases the programme flow back to the caller via a resolved promise.

 ## Use Case
 To see how the modules are used by a front end (React) application, refer to the code in /src/App.js